Akashrine/jbr-11ty/src/posts/it-is-not-about-solution/2020-07-07-it-is-not-about-solution.md

 ## Problem oriented VS Solution oriented

-Jumping on solution, thinking too much about the solution or worse thinking too much about how to do the solution can be a huge blocker and can make your product really far from its real goals.
+Jumping on solution, thinking too much about answering the problem or worse thinking too much about how to do the solution can be a huge blocker and can make your product really go far from its real goals.
-Simple exemple : I was talking with a friend about this mindset and asked him :
+Simple exemple : I was talking with a friend and he told me that one of his company product last feature was not used.
+His PM told him

->
+> well we should communicate more on this feature !
+> Ok and so what will make them use it more ?
+> They'll be aware of the feature ...

+Looks interesting ... if you want more people to see the feature, but what about __using it__ ?
+The real subject is to understand why they don't use is.
+Worst thing that can happen is digging and finding the feature is not used because no one need it, it doesn't solve __anything__.

-I think a good product manager is able to right problem before solving the problem right.
+I think a good product manager is able to solve the right problem before solving the problem right.

 ## Managing Problem